-- 2.5.
+2.5.
 During the assessment of the application, the proposed development was revised through a Further Information (FI) request from the planning authority.
-Amendments made to the key statistics and unit mix from that outlined above include the omission of one 4 bedroom house (House No.53), and to Apartment Block 5, changing the apartment unit mix (but not the number of units) from 12 no. to 16 no. 1 bedroom units and of 25 no. to 21 no. 2 bedroom units (i.e. 4 no. 1 bedroom units and 14 no. 2 bedroom units amended to 8 no. 1 bedroom units and 10 no. 2 bedroom units).
-Minor amendments were also made to the car parking provision with 155 spaces provided (increased from an initial 153 spaces) with spaces being reallocated due to changes to unit mix and visitor space requirements. - 2.6.
+Amendments made to the key statistics and unit mix from that outlined above include the omission of a 4 bedroom house (House No.30), and a 2 bedroom apartment (Apartment No.3-01) to accommodate a childcare facility at ground floor level of Apartment Block 3.
+Condition 6(a) of the planning authority decision omits a 1 bedroom apartment (Apartment No.3-01 as per the FI response floor plan) for an increased childcare facility thereby reducing the scheme by three dwelling units to a total number of 89 units.
+Amendments were made in the FI response to the siting and design of Duplex Blocks 2 and 3, changing the unit mix from 2 no. 2 bedroom units and 5 no. 3 bedroom unit to 6 no. 2 bedroom units and 1 no. 3 bedroom unit, while the number of 1 bedroom units (6 no.) and the total number of duplex units (13 no.) remain unchanged.
+Minor amendments were also made to the car parking provision with 144 spaces provided (reduced from an initial 147 spaces) with spaces being

+- reallocated due to the provision of the childcare facility, and changes to unit mix and visitor space requirements. - 2.6.
 The proposed development is one of three concurrent applications made on lands under the applicant's control at this location (blue line boundary is indicated on Dwg No. 1902PS035).
 The applications have each been appealed and the appeals are being assessed concurrently (see section 4.0 Planning History below of this report).
 In the case documentation, the applicant has referenced the lands subject of the three applications according to character areas.
-The proposed development is referred to as 'Little Auburn', while the other two applications are referred to as 'Streamstown' (PA Ref.
-F22A/0579, ABP 316444-23, 69 residential units, southwestern area), and 'Auburn Park' (PA Ref.
-F22A/0581, ABP 316504-23, 92 residential units, northernmost area).
-For the Board's clarity, I use the same references as appropriate.
+The proposed development is referred to as 'Auburn Park', while the other two applications are referred to as 'Streamstown' (PA Ref.
+F22A/0579, ABP 316444-23, 69 residential units, southernmost area) and 'Little Auburn' (PA Ref.
+F22A/0580, ABP 316498-23, 98 residential units, central area).
+For clarity for the Board, I propose to use the same references as appropriate. - 2.7.

-- 2.7.
 For clarity on the areas subject to the appeals, I refer the Board to Dwg No. 1902PS024 'Explanatory Drawing indicating redlines of contemporaneous planning applications'.
 Included within the development boundaries of the three appeals are the works at Auburn House and stables, the demolition of the stable block at Little Auburn, the connecting pedestrian/ cyclist path north of the walled garden, the shared use of the existing entrance and access road to Auburn House by pedestrians, cyclists and vehicles (with vehicular use restricted to named existing properties within the grounds, i.e., Auburn House, Bellmont, The Lodge, Bellview, and Elgin), and the wastewater drainage works (new on-site pumping station and foul sewer drains in public roads).
-Common to the development boundaries of this appeal Little Auburn (ABP 316498-23, PA Ref.
-F22A/0580) and that of Auburn Park (ABP 316504-23, PA Ref.
-F22A/0581) are areas of public open space to the east of Auburn House, closing of the existing vehicular entrance at the Malahide Road serving Little Auburn, and a new signalised vehicular entrance at the Malahide Road junction. - 2.8.
+Common to the development boundaries of this appeal Auburn Park (ABP 316504-23, PA Ref.
+F22A/0581) and that of Little Auburn (ABP 316498-23, PA Ref.
+F22A/0580) are areas of public open space to the east of Auburn House, closing of the existing vehicular entrance at the Malahide Road serving Little Auburn, and a new signalised vehicular entrance at the Malahide Road junction. - 2.8.
 The proposed development includes a Phasing Plan (Architectural Design Report, pg.
-68) for the planned implementation of the three concurrent applications.
+66) for the planned implementation of the three concurrent applications.
 These include Phase 1: Auburn House, wastewater infrastructure and Streamstown (i.e., the proposed development), Phase 2: Auburn Park and road infrastructure, and Phase 3: Little Auburn.